Baháʼí Faith: Religion

 Symbols of many religions on a pillar of the Baháʼí House of Worship in Wilmette, Illinois, U.S.

 Baháʼí notions of progressive religious revelation result in their accepting the validity of the well known religions of the world, whose founders and central figures are seen as Manifestations of God.
 Religious history is interpreted as a series of dispensations, where each manifestation brings a somewhat broader and more advanced revelation that is rendered as a text of scripture and passed on through history with greater or lesser reliability but at least true in substance, suited for the time and place in which it was expressed.
 Specific religious social teachings (for example, the direction of prayer, or dietary restrictions) may be revoked by a subsequent manifestation so that a more appropriate requirement for the time and place may be established.
-Conversely, certain general principles (for example, neighbourliness, or charity) are seen to be universal and consistent.
+Conversely, certain general principles (for example, neighbourliness or charity) are seen to be universal and consistent.
 In Baháʼí belief, this process of progressive revelation will not end; it is, however, believed to be cyclical.
 Baháʼís do not expect a new manifestation of God to appear within 1000 years of Baháʼu'lláh's revelation.

 Baháʼís assert that their religion is a distinct tradition with its own scriptures and laws, and not a sect of another religion.
-Most religious specialists now see it as an independent religion, with its religious background in Shiʻa Islam being seen as analogous to the Jewish context in which Christianity was established.
+Most religious specialists now see it as an independent religion, with its religious background in Shiʻa Islam analogous to the Jewish context in which Christianity was established.
 Baháʼís describe their faith as an independent world religion, differing from the other traditions in its relative age and modern context.

 The Baháʼí Faith has been described as belonging to the family of Abrahamic religions, as it is monotheistic and recognizes its own descent from the prophet Abraham.